anhthang/keeb-catalogue/README.md

 Building a catalog for mechanical keyboard community

 ## TODO
+- Sign-in by Google or passwordless

+### Keyboard
 - Layout view
 - Calendar view
 - Favorite/Wishlist page
 - Keyboard comparison

-- Sign-in by Google or passwordless
+### Artisan
+- Show commission keycap or anything is not in keycap-archivist database

 ## Build Setup